fr33m0nk/functional-programming-with-fp-ts/04_Monads/README.md

 - If the function has a `failure` path, an `Either` monad will be used.
 - If some `value might not exist` inside the function, `Option` monad will be used.
 - If a function does `two or more of the things mentioned` above, we’ll use `monad transformers`.
+  - `Monad transformers` are basically monads stacked on top of each other, combining all the useful qualities of the underlying elements.